osmarks/website/blog/other-stuff.md

 ### The Machineries of Empire

-[The Machineries of Empire](https://www.goodreads.com/series/160439-the-machineries-of-empire) has a unique setting, although I do feel like it has some issues with pacing, the vaguely mathematical nature of setting annoys me because the few pieces of specific maths are wrong[^2] (and, related to this, the setting is also not really congruent: there's not enough information there to model what might happen next yourself, or why anything might happen), and the fact that somehow nobody in several hundred years has thought of a particular externally-obvious thing until the protagonist did.
+[The Machineries of Empire](https://www.goodreads.com/series/160439-the-machineries-of-empire) has a unique setting, although I do feel like it has some issues with pacing, the vaguely mathematical nature of the setting annoys me because the few pieces of specific maths are wrong[^2] (and, related to this, the setting is also not really congruent: there's not enough information there to model what might happen next yourself, or why anything might happen), and it bothers me that somehow nobody in several hundred years has thought of a particular externally-obvious thing until the protagonist did.

 ### Mage Errant